hisarciklilar/fun_fact_stats/README.md

 #### Landing page

 - Landing page includes images of two cute fluffy monsters.
-  - The grumpy-looking red monster represents the anxiety around statistics and how people perceive it to be scary.
+  - The grumpy-looking red monster (anxious monster) represents the anxiety around statistics and how people perceive it to be scary.
 Although it is perceived to be scary, it actually is not.
-  - The fluffy blue monster with a smiling face is the real identity of statistics: fun, playful, and <gr> xxx/>
+  - The fluffy blue monster with a smiling face (happy monster) is the real identity of statistics: fun, playful, and <gr> xxx/>
+- I wanted the user to see the "real" face of the statistics monster by somehow changing the look of the anxious monster to a happy monster.
+With the limitations of the html and css, I did this using hoover style.
+In large screens, hoovering over the anxious monster reveals the real face of it: the happy monster.

 - Inspired by the Code Institute's love-running walk through example, these images are included as background images.
 Because each of these images also represent a meaning, an alt text for each was added through using hidden images in the div they are located.

 #### Motivational poster page